danielwiktorczyk/Multiplayer-Pacman/README.md

 2.3
 - The PC movement is restricted to orthogonal direction, and WASD / UpLeftDownRight are available.
 - No PC nor Ghost deviates from the path, such that wall collision is avoided.
 Hopefully ;)
-- The PCs start very close to each other in the middle of the map (but not overlapping), which I deemed fair due to symmetrry
+- The PCs start very close to each other in the middle of the map (but not overlapping), which I deemed fair due to symmetry

 2.4
 - As mentioned in the *extra special features*, I implemented 4 ghosts with unique personalities / attacking strategies!
 Again: